The secrets to understanding contracts when buying a property.

 - Details of the settlement

-Your home purchase contract should also include contingencies which protect your rights as a buyer.
+Your home purchase contract of sale should also include contingencies which protect your rights as a buyer.
 This contingency contract gives the provision that you and the other party are legally obligated to the contract if such events stated in the contract happen.
-The situations stated in the contingency contract is usually categorised under 'subject to' clauses.
+The situations stated in the contingency contract are usually categorised under 'subject to' clauses.
 A good solicitor will be able to draw up a contingent contract that will maximise your rights and protection as a buyer.